 The process for identifying the IROs is described in ESRS 2 SBM 3 and IRO 1.
-In particular, for the impacts, risks and opportunities related to resource use and circular economy we considered: (i) the list of products and by-products of our principal production processes, (ii) the Group's Long-Term Sustainability Plan, called Heading for 2030, (iii) different external initiatives in which the Group participates (e.g. Too Good To Go), and (iv) sectoral best practice; and more specifically, information related to consumers and consumer habits (Kantar and Mintel panels, market information related to end-customers).
+In particular, for the impacts, risks and opportunities related to resource use and circular economy we considered: (i) the list of products and by-products of our principal production processes, (ii) the Group's Long-Term Sustainability Plan, called Heading for 2030, (iii) different external initiatives in which the Group participates (e.g. Too Good To Go), and (iv) sectoral best practice; and more specifically, information related to end-customers).
 We also used the historic information available on the raw and auxiliary materials used by the Group and the level of reuse or treatment of disposable items as an element of analysis.